mvp4g/mvp4g2/README.md

 Eventbus:
 - create an event bus using a few annotations and one centralized interface where you can easily manage your events
-- control your event flow thanks to event filtering, event logs, passive event
+- control your event flow thanks to event filtering
+- see what your application does thanks to event logging
+- send events only to presenters / handlers that already handled a event thanks to passive event feature
+- activate and deactivate presenters and handlers thanks to the activate- and deactivate feature
 - have the same control of user's navigation as the GWT Activities/Place architecture thanks to Navigation Event

 MVP: